 # Reporting Periods

 By encouraging the active maintenance of monthly reporting period lock dates in Xero, your team can reduce the amount of data inconsistencies between Xero and third parties.

 A typical reporting cycle might be that at the end of each month, the accounting team has two weeks to prepare and submit their end of month reports to a client.
 Once the reports are submitted the Reporting Period Lock Date would be brought forward in Xero to restrict changes from being made in the closed period.

 # Locked Records in Reporting

-The concept of records being in locked periods is carried throughout Xavier.
+The concept of records being in locked periods is carried throughout Precision.
 The Sandbox, custom reports and insights such as Unreconciled Transactions all show whether a particular record falls within a locked period.
 You can then choose to filter out or sort by this attribute.

 Learn more about lock dates in Xero.